sarimjaved12/Thirst-Watch/README.md

     ".write": "true"
   }
 }
+3. Download the google-services.json file from your Firebase project and place it in the android/app/ directory of your project.
+Note that the google-services.json file, which contains Firebase configuration details, has been excluded from version control for security reasons.
-3. Add the Firebase configuration to your Flutter app.
+4. Add the Firebase configuration to your Flutter app.

 ### **4. Flutter App**
 1. Clone this repository: